 Your doctor may recommend a cardiac rehabilitation program to help improve your heart's fitness.

-Some people will be treated with medicines and will not need surgery to treat a blockage or narrowing.
-Others will need a procedure to open narrowed or blocked blood vessels that supply blood to the heart.
+Some people will be able to control angina with medicines and not need surgery.
+Others will need a procedure called angioplasty and stent placement (also called percutaneous coronary intervention) to open blocked or narrowed arteries that supply blood to the heart.

 Call 911 if your angina pain: